wapmorgan/PhpDeprecationDetector/README.md

   files                                    Which files you want to analyze (separate multiple names with a space)?

 Options:
-  -t, --target[=TARGET]                    Sets target PHP interpreter version. [default: "7.4"] -a, --after[=AFTER]                      Sets initial PHP interpreter version for checks. [default: "5.3"] -e, --exclude[=EXCLUDE]                  Sets excluded file or directory names for scanning.
+  -t, --target[=TARGET]                    Sets target PHP interpreter version. [default: "8.0"] -a, --after[=AFTER]                      Sets initial PHP interpreter version for checks. [default: "5.3"] -e, --exclude[=EXCLUDE]                  Sets excluded file or directory names for scanning.
 If need to pass few names, join it with comma.
   -s, --max-size[=MAX-SIZE]                Sets max size of php file.
 If file is larger, it will be skipped. [default: "1mb"]
       --file-extensions[=FILE-EXTENSIONS]  Sets file extensions to be parsed. [default: "php, php5, phtml"] --skip-checks[=SKIP-CHECKS]          Skip all checks containing any of the given values.
 Pass a comma-separated list for multiple values.
       --output-json[=OUTPUT-JSON]          Path to store json-file with analyze results.
 If '-' passed, json will be printed on stdout.
+  -h, --help                               Display help for the given command.
+When no command is given display help for the scan command
-  -h, --help                               Display this help message -q, --quiet                              Do not output any message -V, --version                            Display this application version
+  -q, --quiet                              Do not output any message -V, --version                            Display this application version
       --ansi                               Force ANSI output